Kia America Announces 2022 Soul

 Jun 22, 2021, 06:00 ET

-IRVINE, Calif., June 22, 2021 /PRNewswire/ -- With sales of Kia's iconic Soul up nearly 20 percent year-on-year, the 2022 model arrives largely as a carryover with minor visual enhancements, the most apparent being the bold new Kia badge on the hood, liftgate and wheel center caps.
+IRVINE, Calif., June 22, 2021 /PRNewswire-HISPANIC PR WIRE/ -- With sales of Kia's iconic Soul up nearly 20 percent year-on-year, the 2022 model arrives largely as a carryover with minor visual enhancements, the most apparent being the bold new Kia badge on the hood, liftgate and wheel center caps.

 Updates to the S, X-Line and GT-Line include a standard 10.25-inch display screen with navigation, dual automatic climate control, push-button start with engine immobilizer, wireless smartphone charger and dual USB chargers.